Dominik-97/curriculum-vitae/index.md

 - `March 2021 - September 2022`
   - **Juno.one product owner**
     - Driving the implementation of appropriate changes.
-    - Consulting stakeholders, collecting feedback and monitoring the market to create actionable steps for iterative development of in-house tools.
+    - Consulting stakeholders, collecting feedback and monitoring the market to create actionable steps for iterative development of an in-house tool.
     - Managing the development and testing teams.
     - Direct participation in development, testing automation and data management.
     - Managing documentation.